CylonicRaider/heim/client/site/about/privacy.md

 ### Information Shared with Third Parties

-Third party pages embedded in our Service may use cookies to access your aggregated non-identifying information for industry research and analysis, demographic profiling and other similar purposes.
+Third party pages embedded in our Service may use cookies and collect information in ways consistent with their respective privacy policies.

-### Information Disclosed in Connection with Business Transactions

-Information that we collect from our users, including PII, is considered to be a business asset.
-Thus, if we are acquired by a third party as a result of a transaction such as a merger, acquisition or asset sale or if our assets are acquired by a third party in the event we go out of business or enter bankruptcy, some or all of our assets, including your PII, may be disclosed or transferred to a third party acquirer in connection with the transaction.
-We will make efforts to notify you in case of such transfer of PII in connection with business transactions mentioned above.

 ### Information Disclosed for Our Protection and the Protection of Others